 - Addressing issues of body image.
-Often those living with bulimia are of normal weight but perceive themselves as overweight.
+Often people with bulimia nervosa are of average weight but perceive themselves as overweight.
 Learning how to more healthfully and accurately define “normal weight” can aid those in recovery in adjusting their self-perceptions.

 - Managing compulsive behaviors.
 Compulsive binge eating may be triggered by a number of different factors.
-Identifying the trigger issues in each patient and learning how to better handle those problems without resorting to binge eating is another main goal of treatment.
+Identifying the trigger issues in each patient and learning how to better handle those problems without resorting to episodes of binge eating is another main goal of treatment for bulimia.

 Everyone who lives with an eating disorder like bulimia develops these disordered eating behaviors for a number of different reasons, often including one or more of the following: